On the stability of homogeneous Einstein manifolds: Rigidity and stability of homogeneous Einstein manifolds

 The Lie group $\Aut(G/K)\subset\Diff(M)$ of all Lie automorphisms of $G$ taking $K$ onto $K$ acts by pullback on $\mca^G$, so each of its orbits consist of pairwise isometric metrics and the orbit $\Aut(G/K)\cdot g$ can be viewed as the trivial $G$-invariant deformations of a metric $g\in\mca^G$.
 In this way, $\Aut(G/K)$ acts as the natural `gauge group' in the $G$-invariant setting.

 \begin{remark} Two $G$-invariant metrics belonging to different $\Aut(G/K)$-orbits may however be isometric via some $\psi\in\Diff(M)$ which is not an automorphism.
-This cannot occur for left-invariant metrics on completely solvable Lie groups (see \cite{Alk}). \end{remark}
+This cannot occur for left-invariant metrics on completely solvable Lie groups (see \cite{Alk}).
+For $G$ compact, one anyhow has that $T_g\Aut(G/K)\cdot g=T_g(\mca^G\cap\Diff(M)\cdot g)$ for any $g\in\mca^G$ (see Corollary \ref{tan4} below). \end{remark}

 Rigidity of Einstein metrics among $\mca^G$ can therefore be naturally defined as follows.

 \begin{definition} An $G$-invariant Einstein metric $g$ is called {\it $G$-rigid} if there exists an open neighborhood $U$ of $g$ in $\mca^G$ such that any Einstein $g'\in U$ belongs to $\Aut(G/K)\cdot g$ up to scaling. \end{definition}